blossomingiris/JS-ToDo-List/README.md

-- JS ToDo list is one of the earliest project in my front-end path :woman_student:
+- JS ToDo list is one of the earliest project in my front-end path
-- built with HTML, CSS and JavaScript :muscle:
+- built with HTML, CSS and JavaScript
-- has basic functionality and cute design :sloth:
+- has basic functionality and cute design
-- feels a bit messy but i left how it was to track my progress in coding since :relaxed:
 - demo is [here](https://precious-boba-8df571.netlify.app)